UtsavTrivedi16/TrafficController/README.md

 # Introduction
-This project involves designing a pacemaker controller on a softcore NIOSII processor implemented on a Altera(DE2-115) FPGA.
+This project involves designing a pacemaker controller on a softcore NiosII processor implemented on a Altera(DE2-115) FPGA.
 It has four modes of operation that successively increase in complexity.
 LEDs(0 - 5) model the traffic lights.

 ## Run instructions